The Mechanicsburg Public Library is OPEN!

 To use a test kit, you must have access to the Internet and either a smart phone/tablet with a camera or a computer/laptop with a webcam.
 Once you get home with the test, you will go to the website https://ohio.emed.com or the NAVICA app (available for iOS and Android).
 You will answer a series of questions to prepare for a free visit with an eMed proctor who will provide instructions for taking the test.
 The entire process will take 15 to 30 minutes to complete and receive results.

 Anyone can access a free test during operational hours.
-Patrons may request more than one test (with a limit of five tests per family) and won’t be asked for any personal information.
+Patrons may request more than one test (with a limit of four tests per family) and won’t be asking for any personal information.
 However, patrons will be asked not to take the test at the library.
 Other than providing tests for pickup, library staff will not be able to help with administering the test in any way.

 To request a test, please call the library at 937-834-2004 during open hours of Monday through Friday, 10:00 AM to 7:00 PM and Saturday, 10:00 AM to 2:00 PM.
 Library staff will bring your test(s) to your vehicle or a designated pickup spot.